inpercima/descriptions-examples-templates/PITCHME.md

     CMD ["/path/to/runfile"]

 * `FROM` load a base image from the docker hub
-* `MAINTAINER` name the author with contact of the image
+* `LABEL maintainer` name the author of the image with contact details
 * `ARG` defines a variable for build-time
 * `RUN` run a command in the image, use a separate line for each command with `&& \`
 * `EXPOSE` define a port the container listen